W

 White-crowned sparrow

 Females lay between two and six (four to five on average) pale green eggs with reddish brown spots.
-Females incubate by themselves for 11 to 14 days, and both parents assist in feeding the nestlings (mainly insects).

 The white-crowned sparrow is a medium-sized New World sparrow featuring a small bill and a long tail.
 They measure 5.9 to 6.3 inches long and weigh 0.9 to one ounce, with an 8.3 to 9.4-inch wingspan.
 Their wings and upper body parts are brown and heavily streaked, while their undersides are gray.
 They have black and white stripes on their heads, gray faces, and pink or yellow bills.

 These sparrows spend their days hopping around on branches or the ground near bushes and trees.
 They are relatively social, forming pairs during the breeding season and foraging in flocks in winter.
-They are strong fliers that can travel 300 miles in one night!
+They are strong fliers that can travel 300 miles in one night.
 Their songs are thin, sweet whistles followed by buzzy notes.
 Males learn distinct songs from the community they grew up in and continue to sing in the same dialect as adults.
 Some males can be bilingual, singing in two dialects.

 Migration Pattern and Timing